100 Notable alumni of

 -

-Zvonimir Boban is a Croatian former professional footballer who works at UEFA as the Chief of Football.
+Zvonimir Boban is a Croatian former professional footballer who serves as president of GNK Dinamo Zagreb.
 A midfielder, Boban played most of his career for Italian club AC Milan with whom he won four Serie A titles and one UEFA Champions League title.
 He also captained the Croatia national team which won third place at the 1998 FIFA World Cup.

 -